nintendoSwitch12/NintendoSwitchGameHacking/Analysis/Games/Game_Operation/README.md

 - sead::CalculateTask
 - sead::MethodTreeNode

-In this sector, functions called by each type of Delegate are briefly analyzed.
+In this section, functions called by each type of Delegate are briefly summarized.

 ## sead::Delegate<Lp::Net::EnlTask>

-The following is a function called through Lp::Net:EnlTask Delegate.
+The following is a function called through this Delegate.

 - Lp::Net::EnlTask::calcAfterScene

-This is Lp::Net::EnlTask::calcAfterScene.
+The Lp::Net::EnlTask::calcAfterScene function looks like below.

 ```
 __int64 Lp::Net::EnlTask::calcAfterScene()